qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 ![SAP JVM download](jvmdownload.png)

-_Note: the screenshots here are for illustration purposes - the version numbers of the SAP Cloud Connector and SAP JVM components will most likely be different to the ones you see here._
+> the screenshots here are for illustration purposes - the version numbers of the SAP Cloud Connector and SAP JVM components will most likely be different to the ones you see here.

 :point_right: Finally in this step, create a new file called `Dockerfile` in the `container-scc/` directory (noting the capitalization and lack of extension on this file name).